 Material and finish

-Cheap plastic buckle that breaks after a few months, nylon that chafes in wet weather, straps that fade after a few washes.
+Cheap plastic buckle that breaks after a few months, nylon that chafes when wet, straps that discolour after a few washes.
 These are details you only notice once you've been using the harness for a while.
-Yet, this is exactly where quality shows.
+Yet, this is precisely where quality shows itself.

-Look at the buckles: are they made of sturdy plastic or metal, and do they click securely without play?
+Look at the buckles: are they made of sturdy plastic or metal, and do they click firmly without play?
 Look at the stitching: is it straight, tight, and neatly finished?
-And look at the ring where the leash is attached: is it firmly attached, or does it wobble?
+And look at the ring where the leash is attached: is it firmly secured, or does it wobble?

-A harness that is used daily goes through all weathers, through mud and rain and wet grassy fields.
-The finish determines how long it looks good.
+A harness that is used daily goes through all weathers, through mud and rain and wet grassy patches.
+The finish determines how long it will look good.

 And then the appearance

 Style is not a minor detail.
 It's part of the reason you make a conscious choice.
-A harness that is beautifully finished, that matches your dog's color, that you can combine with a matching leash, adds something to your daily walk.
+A harness that is beautifully finished, that matches the color of your dog, that you can combine with a matching leash, adds something to your daily walk.

 It's not an exaggeration to pay attention to that.
 Your dog wears the harness every day.

-Holy Moly will soon launch a collection of harnesses for small dogs, designed with precisely these things in mind.
+In the Holy Moly collection, you'll find harnesses for small dogs designed with exactly these things in mind.